ajnsit/wai-routes/README.md

 * 0.3.1 : Removed internal 'App' synonym which only muddied the types.
 Added common content types for convenience.
 * 0.3.2 : Added HandlerM Monad which makes it easier to build Handlers
 * 0.3.3 : Better exports from the Network.Wai.Middleware.Routes module
+* 0.3.4 : Added 'liftResourceT' to lift a ResourceT into HandlerM